Fifty-move rule: History

 The rule was then changed to allow just 50 moves in all positions.
-Some sources say that the 1989 rule was in effect for only a "year or so" or a "few years". but one source of the 1992 rules gives the pre-1984 wording: "...increased for certain positions if it was announced in advance".
+Some sources say that the 1989 rule was in effect for only a "year or so" or a "few years", but one source of the 1992 rules gives the pre-1984 wording: "...increased for certain positions if it was announced in advance".
 By 2001 the rule was Article 9.3 and allowed 50 moves for all positions.

 Research into how many moves are required to win certain endgames continued.
 Exhaustive retrograde analysis using faster computers to build endgame tablebases has uncovered many more such endgames, often of previously unsuspected length.
 In 2008, the record was 517 moves (assuming optimal play by both sides) to make a piece capture or exchange that achieves a simpler and more obviously winnable sub-endgame, for a particular position involving a queen and knight versus a rook, bishop, and knight.
-In 2013, this record was improved to 545 moves.

 Many of the longest games on record involve the rook and bishop versus rook endgame, when the rule for more moves was in effect.
 (See pawnless chess endgame and rook and bishop versus rook endgame.)